 9.4.2.295c.5 EHT PPE Thresholds field

 Revision in the Paragraph starting from L62, Page 127 in D0.4:

-The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPETx and PPET8 subfields for the five possible RU allocation indices indicated in Figure 9-322ar (RU allocation index).
+The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPETx and PPET8 subfields for the five possible RU allocation indexes indicated in Figure 9-322ar (RU allocation index).
 The PPETx and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
-For example, if B0 of the RU Index Bitmask subfield (B4 of the EHT PPE Thresholds field) is 1, PPETx and PPET8 subfields are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
-If B0 of the RU Index Bitmask subfield is 0, PPETx and PPET8 subfields are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.
+For example, if B0 of the RU Index Bitmask subfield (B4 of the EHT PPE Thresholds field) is 1, the PPETx and PPET8 subfields are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
+If B0 of the RU Index Bitmask subfield is 0, the PPETx and PPET8 subfields are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.
 The RU Index Bitmask subfield shall contain at least one bit equal to 1.
-If there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Bitmask Index subfield.
+If the nominal packet padding values always need to be set to 0 μs, the PPE Thresholds Present subfield and the Common Nominal Packet Padding subfield shall be set to 0 in the EHT Capabilities element (See 35.11 (Nominal Packet Padding Values Selection Rules) for details).
+If there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.